 - IUP-075 and UTMD's other custom fluid-filled clear catheter kits utilize a saline-filled catheter that is placed within the uterine cavity, connected to a separate external reusable or disposable transducer.
 This product package, utilizing double lumen catheters, was the traditional mode of intrauterine monitoring prior to the introduction of INTRAN.
 An intrauterine pressure change is transmitted through the fluid column to the external pressure transducer. - Introduced in 1987, INTRAN was the first disposable intrauterine pressure catheter that placed the pressure transducer at the pressure source within the uterine cavity.
 This design eliminated the complicated setup of fluid-filled systems and provided more accurate pressure waveforms.
-INTRAN I was discontinued in 1995 in favor of the more widely preferred INTRAN PLUS, also covered by UTMD's original INTRAN patent. - INTRAN PLUS was introduced in 1991.
-The INTRAN PLUS catheter combines the transducer tip concept of INTRAN I with a refined tip design, a zeroing switch that allows the clinician to reset the reference of the monitor, and a dedicated amnio lumen which provides access to the amniotic fluid environment which may be helpful in the diagnosis and intervention of certain fetal conditions.
+INTRAN I was discontinued in 1995 in favor of the more widely preferred INTRAN PLUS. - INTRAN PLUS was introduced in 1991.
+The INTRAN PLUS catheter combines the transducer tip concept of INTRAN I with a refined tip design, a zeroing switch or button that allows the clinician to reset the reference of the monitor, and a dedicated amniolumen which provides access to the amniotic fluid environment which may be helpful in the diagnosis and intervention of certain fetal conditions.
 In 1996, a viewport enhancement which allows physicians to observe amniotic fluid in a closed system was added to INTRAN PLUS.
-In 1997, UTMD introduced several variations to allow user preferences in tip size, zero switch location and amniotic fluid visualization.
+In 1997, UTMD introduced several variations to allow user preferences in tip size, zero switch/button location and amniotic fluid visualization.

-UTMD markets tocodynamometer belts, catheters and accessories as outlined above, but does not currently market electronic monitors, the capital equipment that processes the electrical signals.
-In addition to products currently offered, UTMD intends to continue to investigate and introduce tools that enhance fetal monitoring techniques.
+UTMD markets tocodynamometer belts, catheters and accessories as outlined above, but does not market electronic monitors, the capital equipment that processes the electrical signals.
+In addition to products currently offered, UTMD has continued to investigate the feasibility of tools that enhance fetal monitoring techniques.